dusty-nv/jetson-inference/README.md

 * [System Requirements](#recommended-system-requirements)
 * [Extra Resources](#extra-resources)

-> &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2 is now supported in the repo. <br/>
+> &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2.1 is now supported in the repo. <br/>
 > &gt; &nbsp; See our latest technical blog including benchmarks, [`Jetson Nano Brings AI Computing to Everyone`](https://devblogs.nvidia.com/jetson-nano-ai-computing/). <br/>
 > &gt; &nbsp; Hello AI World now supports Python and onboard training with PyTorch!

 ## Hello AI World

 Hello AI World can be run completely onboard your Jetson, including inferencing with TensorRT and transfer learning with PyTorch.
-The inference portion of Hello AI World - which includes coding your own image classification application for C++ or Python, object detection, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best to leave running overnight.
+The inference portion of Hello AI World - which includes coding your own image classification application for C++ or Python, object detection, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best left to leave running overnight.

 * [Setting up Jetson with JetPack](docs/jetpack-setup-2.md)
 * [Building the Project from Source](docs/building-repo-2.md)